Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0

-Whilst not important for studying the $\gamma\gamma\to$ kaonium production process, we remark that when the CHPT transition amplitudes are supplemented by contributions from the above two resonances in parametrized form \cite{Albrecht89}, both being interpreted as $d$--wave, helicity $\lambda=2$ states, plus the exchange of vector and axial vector octet resonances in the $u$ and $t$ channels \cite{DH93}, there is good agreement with the available photon-photon collision data over the entire energy range from the two--meson threshold to $\sim 1.4$ MeV in the center-of-mass system.
+Whilst not important for studying the $\gamma \gamma \to$ kaonium production process, we remark that when the ChPT transition amplitudes are supplemented by contributions from the above two resonances in the parametrized form \cite{Albrecht89}, both being interpreted as $d$-wave, helicity $\lambda = 2$ states, plus the exchange of vector and axial vector octet resonances in the $u$ and $t$ channels \cite{DH93}, there is good agreement with the available photon--photon collision data over the entire energy range from the two-meson threshold to $\sim 1.4 \; $MeV$ $ in the center-of-mass system.